Find a pre-screened local mold removal specialist Free Estimate

-Exposure to aspergillus usually causes only minor symptoms in healthy adults, but some people are more susceptible to health problems related to exposure to this type of mold.
-Those at greatest risk include the elderly, infants and young children, people with disorders of the immune system, people with asthma, and people with cystic fibrosis.
-Those recovering from serious illnesses or surgery are also at increased risk.
-Even healthy adults can be negatively affected by exposure to aspergillus, though.
+Exposure to the mold aspergillus usually causes only minor symptoms in healthy adults, but some people are more susceptible to the health problems related to this type of mold.
+Most of these health problems are related to respiratory problems.
+In extreme cases, infections can spread rapidly to internal organs (the brain, heart, kidneys).
+Those individuals at the greatest risk include the elderly, infants and young children (because their immune systems are not yet fully developed), people with disorders of the immune system (AIDS, SCID, etc), individuals already suffering from asthma, pregnant women, and people who have been diagnosed with cystic fibrosis.
+In addition, any individuals recovering from serious illnesses or surgery, especially cancer or cancer chemotherapy treatments, are also at increased risk.
+Even healthy adults can be negatively affected by extended exposure to aspergillus mold.

-If you’re experiencing health problems you think may be related to mold exposure, see your doctor to get an accurate diagnosis and for treatment.
-Your doctor may order some tests to determine if exposure to aspergillus is causing your illness, including a chest x-tray, a test of any sputum you cough up, and blood tests.
-In some instances, a biopsy of your lungs may be recommended.
+If you’re experiencing health problems you think may be related to mold exposure, see your doctor to get an accurate diagnosis and treatment.
+Your doctor may order a variety of tests to determine if exposure to aspergillus is causing your illness.
+These tests could include a chest x-tray, a test of any sputum (mucus coughed-up from the trachea and bronchi), and blood tests.
+In some more serious cases, a biopsy of your lungs may be recommended.

-In order to recover fully from health problems related to exposure to aspergillus, you’ll need to avoid further exposure.
-If possible, stay somewhere else until all of the mold can be removed from your home.
-If you must return to your home for any reason, your doctor may recommend wearing a special face mask to prevent inhaling any additional mold spores.
-However, to prevent symptoms from worsening, it is important to have all the mold removed from the home as soon as possible.
+In order to recover fully from health problems related to exposure to aspergillus mold, you will need to avoid any further exposure.
+If high concentrations of this mold have been found in your home you should consider staying away from the contaminated areas, or if necessary, relocate somewhere outside the home until remediation procedures can be completed.
+If you must return to your home for any reason, your doctor may recommend wearing a respirator or a special face mask to prevent inhalation of any additional mold spores.
+However, to prevent symptoms from worsening, it is important to have all mold removed from your home without delay.

-To be certain that all traces of mold has been removed, you can have a certified professional come in to test your home for mold.
+We recommend that clearance testing be done to be certain that all traces of mold have been removed.
+You can have a certified professional come in to test your home for mold.
 For a list of certified mold testers in your area, follow the link.

 Mayo Clinic: Aspergillosis